concur/developer.concur.com/concepts/callouts.markdown

 >
 > **Authenticating to the application connector**
 >
 > Expense passes credentials using HTTP Basic Auth to authenticate with the application connector.
 By default, these credentials are stored in the appropriate web configuration file for your platform, such as web.xml or web.config.
-The steps to configure Expense with the credentials are detailed below.
+The steps to configure Expense with the credentials are detailed below.Â
 >
 > ###  Downloading the Sample Connector
 >